|Nutrition Facts (per serving)|

 Put 1/2 cup of flour in a wide bowl or plate.

 In another bowl, whisk the egg with water.

 Lightly sprinkle the chicken with salt and freshly ground black pepper.
 Dredge the chicken in the flour, then dip in the egg mixture, then coat with the breadcrumbs.
 Place the chicken pieces on a baking sheet and refrigerate to chill for about 30 minutes.

 Meanwhile, in a saucepan over medium heat, melt 2 tablespoons of butter.
 Stir in the remaining 2 tablespoons of flour and continue cooking, stirring constantly, for 1 minute.
 Add the garlic powder and dill weed, if using.
 Gradually add 1 cup of milk.
 Cook, stirring, until thickened.
 Add the cheese and cook, stirring, until the cheese has melted.
 Thin the sauce with more milk to your desired consistency, if you like.
 Taste and add salt and pepper, as needed.

 Heat the remaining 2 tablespoons of butter in a large skillet with the olive oil.
 Cook the chicken until browned and cooked through, turning to brown both sides.
 The time depends on the thickness of the chicken.
 My cutlets were very thin, so they only took about 6 to 8 minutes.

-Check with an instant read thermometer if you are unsure.
-It should register at least 165° F (73.9 °C) when the chicken is done.
+Check with an instant-read thermometer if you are unsure.
+The chicken should register at least 165 F (73.9 C) when done.